aquariumbio/aquarium/docs/development/index.md

    Alternatively, you can run this command in a separate terminal within the `aquarium` directory.

    > Caution: using the `-v` option will delete the database.
-   > If you want to keep the database, you should do a dump first.
+   > If you actually want to delete the database, but keep a copy, you should do a dump first.
    > See [Switching Databases](#switching-databases)

 ## Working with an Aquarium Container